brikyland/briky-smart-contract/docs/Contracts/common/structs/IProposal.md

-# Solidity API

-## IProposal
+# IProposal

 Interface for struct `Proposal`.

+{% hint style="info" %}
-_Implementation involves server-side support.
+Implementation involves server-side support.

+{% endhint %}

+{% hint style="info" %}
 ERC-20 tokens are identified by their contract addresses.
-Native coin is represented by the zero address (0x0000000000000000000000000000000000000000)._
+Native coin is represented by the zero address (0x0000000000000000000000000000000000000000).
+{% endhint %}

-### ProposalVoteOption
+## ProposalVoteOption

 Variants of vote option of an account for a proposal.